usaid-cs/yesterday-i-learned/mathematics.md

+1. Doubles the risk means nothing if the original risk is 1 out of 10 million.
 1. 'NP-hard [problems](https://www.quantamagazine.org/a-short-guide-to-hard-problems-20180716/) might be in NP, or in a much higher complexity class (as you can see from the Euler diagram), or they might not even be decidable problems.
 That's why people often say something like ["NP-hard means at least as hard as NP"](https://softwareengineering.stackexchange.com/a/308184/116811) when trying to explain this stuff informally.'
 1. [Tuple](https://en.wikipedia.org/wiki/Tuple) does not mean an element of two.
 The suffix "-tuple" starts at five, "quan*tuple*", and *n*-tuple is now used to describe a tuple of length n.
 1. If matrix multiplication means [placing the second matrix on top of the first one, and calculating the dot products successively](http://matrixmultiplication.xyz/), then in order to multiply two matrices, the number of columns of the first must equal to the number of rows of the second.